 Paul Kieffer (b.1990) is a lutenist and specialist of old plucked instruments.
-His debut solo recording of royal lute music from Renaissance France was nominated by the ICMA for best album of 2016 in the category of early music, and his 2017 solo recording (Arcana/Outhere Music) of 16th-century Italian music for the lute and viola da mano received wide international acclaim.
-As a chamber musician and multi-instrumentalist he performs over 50 concerts per year around Europe with groups like Arcangelo (UK), Capriccio Barockorchester (CH), Concerto Copenhagen (DE), Ensemble La Fenice (FR), Ensemble Leones (DE), MusicAeterna (RU), Scherzi Musicali (BE) et al. As a basso continuo player he took part in productions in the Berliner Philharmonie (Großer Saal), Kölner Philharmonie, Cité de la musique (Paris), Megaron (Athens), Bolshoi Theatre (Moscow), Teatro Real (Madrid), Grande Auditório da Gulbenkian (Lisbon), St. Petersburg Philharmonic Grand Hall and others.
-He also took part in radio broadcasts on France Musique, Radio Rai 3 (IT), Radio 4 (NL), RTBF (BE), SRF 2 Kultur (CH) and SWR (DE), and appears on over a dozen CDs (labels incl.
+His 2017 solo recording (Arcana/Outhere Music) of 16th-century Italian music for the lute and viola da mano received international acclaim, and his debut solo recording of royal lute music from Renaissance France was nominated by the ICMA for best album of 2016 in the category of early music.
+As a chamber musician and multi-instrumentalist he performs around Europe with various early music ensembles incl.
+Arcangelo (UK), Capriccio Barockorchester (CH), Concerto Copenhagen (DK), Ensemble La Fenice (FR), Ensemble Leones (DE), MusicAeterna (RU), Scherzi Musicali (BE) and others.
+He took part in productions in the Berliner Philharmonie Großer Saal, Kölner Philharmonie, Cité de la musique (Paris), Megaron (Athens), Bolshoi Theatre (Moscow), Teatro Real (Madrid), Grande Auditório da Gulbenkian (Lisbon), St. Petersburg Philharmonic Grand Hall and others, and radio broadcasts on France Musique, Radio Rai 3 (IT), Radio 4 (NL), RTBF (BE), SRF 2 Kultur (CH) and SWR (DE), and recorded CDs (labels incl.
 Arcana, Claves, Deutsche Harmonia Mundi, Ibs Classical, Naxos, Ricercar, et al.).
-As an ensemble player he has appeared in early music festivals in Ambronay, Barcelona, Basel, Bruges and Utrecht.
-Of both American (father) and Yugoslav (mother) origin, he immigrated to Switzerland in his early 20s where he had the fortune of studying at the Schola Cantorum Basiliensis under support of the Maja Sacher Stiftung where he received an MA with honours.
-His articles on performance practice are published by the Lute Society (UK), and he is now co-authoring a large bibliography of works for the lute, vihuela and guitar with John Griffiths for Oxford University Press.
-Apart from the lute he enjoys singing sacred music of the 15th and 16th centuries and playing the Turkish and Arabic oud.
+As an ensemble player he has appeared in early music festivals in Ambronay, Barcelona, Basel, Bruges, Utrecht and others.
+He had the fortune of studying at the Schola Cantorum Basiliensis under support of the Maja Sacher Stiftung where he received an MA with honours in 2015.
+Since 2012 he maintains an active international performing schedule of over 50 concerts per year.
+His articles on performance practice have been published by the Lute Society (UK), and he is now co-authoring a large bibliography of works for the lute, vihuela and guitar with John Griffiths for Oxford University Press.
+Apart from the lute he enjoys singing sacred music of the 15th and 16th centuries, self-accompanied song and playing the oud.

 Abendmusiken in der Predigerkirche